keirans/azure-arm/docs/README.md

 | ------------- |

-An example deployment would look something like this;
+An example deployment would look something like..;

 ![Example Architecture](https://github.com/keirans/azure-arm/blob/master/docs/img/Example_Architecture.png?raw=true)

-This is great and works  well, however there are some challenges with building and managing compile masters that we would like to overcome to ensure that we can manage them more efficiently (less like pets), they are:
+This topology works well, however there are some challenges with building and managing compile masters that we would like to overcome to ensure that we can manage them more efficiently (less like pets), they are:

 * Compile masters need a special type of node-specific certificate to allow them to accept connections from agents in the fleet and authorise themselves as a trusted actor within the Puppet deployment, however for security reasons, You cannot currently use policy based autosigning like you would a normal node to authorise these types of nodes and certificate types, this provides a bit of a barrier when it comes to automating them effectively.
 (See [SERVER-1005](https://tickets.puppetlabs.com/browse/SERVER-1005) for more information.)